 Eva Adam is an L&D Manager at the recruitment consultancy Cast UK who aims to “help people be the best version of themselves.”
 A crucial factor in Eva’s mission is ensuring that employees have the resources they need for continued professional development.

 Cast UK’s L&D framework was still fairly young when Eva joined so she “pretty much had a blank page” to start from.
 By asking questions and addressing the business’ needs, Eva and her team were able to establish a modern L&D framework that combines the best of digital and face-to-face training.
 We’ve condensed Eva’s experience and ideas into 10 tips for a successful learning and development strategy.
-Read on for the break down or listen to the full conversation in episode 11 of the L&D podcast.

 1. Choose Curiosity Over Tradition